-The short answer is to perform a review of your home to understand what space there is.
-Assess if any rooms could be re-purposed, what furniture could be sacrificed to create space, or what outbuildings could be converted.
-Then draw up a plan to see if that space is enough, or if you can further optimise it to suit your requirements.
+The short answer is to perform a review of your home to understand what space there is; and then to assess if any rooms could be re-purposed, what furniture could be sacrificed to create space, or what outbuildings could be converted.
+Proceed with drawing up a plan to see if that space is enough, or if you can further optimize it to suit your requirements.

 This article will layout the steps needed for those that have started, or are about to turn part of their home into a mini editorial studio, Google campus or Apple HQ.
 It will be the first of two articles which will guide you through the process of establishing your own workspace – your own home office.